The Future of the Past

 A city that boasts to the world that it is showcase of great buildings as Chicago does, must sooner or later face up to the problems of preservation.
 So must a city that, having for so many years boasted it had only a future, increasingly finds its meaning in its past.

 Today’s real estate investment becomes tomorrow’s historic monument, a fact that has caused no end of problems for building owners and public officials.
 What is the appropriate public response if private owners want to tear down a building with public significance?
 Where should the lines be drawn between private property rights and public benefit?
-What kinds of structures merit preserving, and who decides?
+What kinds of structures merit preserving and on which scale, and who decides?

 The number of fine buildings lost in Chicago and its immediate environs is enough to fill a book—that book being David Lowe’s admirable Lost Chicago, a sort of guidebook to ghosts.
 Lowe’s is not a comprehensive catalog of destroyed buildings—that would require volumes.
-Rather it is a selection of what the author called Chicago’s true shrines—Wright’s midway Gardens, the Masonic Temple are here, as is Adler and Sullivan’s Stock Exchange, at LaSalle and Washington streets., Cobb’s Potter Palmer castle, Burnham’s Mecca, Wright’s Francis Apartments, Holabird and Root’s Diana Court, and many others.
+Rather it is a selection of what the author called Chicago’s true shrines—Wright’s midway Gardens and the Masonic Temple are here, as is Adler and Sullivan’s Stock Exchange at LaSalle and Washington streets, Cobb’s Potter Palmer castle, Holabird and Root’s Diana Court, and many others.

 All classes of structures in Chicagoland have proved vulnerable to economic weathers—stores, industrial, theaters, government offices, warehouses.
 A tidal wave of demolitions accompanies every building boom, but slack times led to demolitions too.
 Low rents meant that the owners of marginal properties could not cover the cost of taxes, much less maintenance, and many were abandoned or converted to parking lots.